Emergency Notification Systems

 During emergency situations on or near campus, Azusa Pacific will use a mass emergency notification system to provide students, faculty, and staff critical notification updates and instructions via text message, email, and voicemail.

-This system allows APU administrators, Campus Safety, and the university’s Incident Command Team to rapidly communicate with the entire campus population during a major event, providing real-time emergency alerts and instructions for the community.
+This system allows APU administrators, Campus Safety, and the university’s Critical Incident Response Team to rapidly communicate with the entire campus population during a major event, providing real-time emergency alerts and instructions for the community.

 Updating Your Information

 Students, faculty, and staff are encouraged to review their contact information and keep it up to date.
 The university will reserve this system for emergencies only.
 Each year, the campus community will receive an email from the Critical Incident Response Team as a reminder to update contact information to ensure messages are sent to active phones and email addresses.
 You can also access your account to update your information any time you have a phone number or email address change:

 - Access any Internet browser on any computer.

 - Go to APU's Emergency Notification System site at https://member.everbridge.net/index/1772417038942943#/login/.

 - Login with the username and password that you previously created.